CodeVA-Curriculum/microbit-lockbox/src/routes/lessons/conditions/+page.md

 ## Conditionals Demonstration

 Download the `.hex` file below by clicking the button.
 Load it onto your MicroBit, and press the `A` button to start up the program.
-End the program by shaking the Micro:Bit, and it will give you some output based on how you interacted with the buttons.
+End the program by shaking the MicroBit, and it will give you some output based on how you interacted with the buttons.

 ::download[Download]{file="/examples/microbit-conditionals-demo.hex"}